davbauer/TimeRestricter/README.md

 - Kick players if they have no time left
 - Configure at which time and at which day the plugin should refill the time

-## Commands and Permissions
+## Commands

-- /tr-time ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ Shows the player the remaining time ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ timerestricter.view_time_self
+- /tr-time ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ Shows the player the remaining time.
-- /tr-time <player_name> ⠀ ⠀Lookup remaning time of other players ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ timerestricter.view_time_others
+- /tr-time <player_name> ⠀ ⠀ ⠀ ⠀Lookup remaning time of other players.
-- /tr-playerstime ⠀ ⠀ ⠀ ⠀ ⠀ View remaining time of all players ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ timerestricter.view_time_all_player
+- /tr-playerstime ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ View remaining time of all players.

-![#f03c15]this is a test `#f03c15`

-- /tr-    timerestricter.view_available_minutes
-- /tr-    timerestricter.change_available_minutes
+- /tr-enabled ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ Show if plugin enabled or disabled.
+- /tr-enabled <true/false> ⠀ ⠀ ⠀ ⠀ Enable or disable the plugin (no reload or restart needed).

+- /availableMinutes ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ Show how much minutes are configured in config.
+- /availableMinutes <minutes> ⠀ ⠀ ⠀Set the amount of minutes in config.

+- /tr-fillupTime ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ Show when time gets filled up again.
+- /tr-fillupTime 06:10 1234567 ⠀ ⠀Set time and days (Mon = 1, Tue = 2, etc) when the time fillup should occour.

+- /tr-servertime  ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀Show current time from the server.

+- /tr-timereset  ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀Reset time for everybody.

+## Permissions

+timerestricter.view_time_self
+timerestricter.view_time_others
+timerestricter.view_time_all_player

-- /tr-    timerestricter.view_plugin_enabled
+timerestricter.view_plugin_enabled
-- /tr-    timerestricter.change_plugin_enabled
+timerestricter.change_plugin_enabled

+timerestricter.view_available_minutes
+timerestricter.change_available_minutes

-- /tr-    timerestricter.view_filluptime
+timerestricter.view_filluptime
-- /tr-    timerestricter.change_filluptime
+timerestricter.change_filluptime

-- /tr-    timerestricter.reset_time
+timerestricter.reset_time